 1. Bad Memories

 We can also call this a bad past experience.
 Let’s admit it: we are partly a product of our yesterday.
-Some people have witnessed or been involved in gruesome road accidents, and the experience left disturbing memories that keep creeping back whenever they are driving or planning to.
+Other people have witnessed or been involved in gruesome road accidents, and the experience left disturbing memories that keep creeping back whenever they are driving or planning to.

-Some traumatic driving experiences, like driving through a sinister storm or getting lost, may leave indelible bad memory that can later impact one’s ability to drive calmly.
+There other traumatic driving experiences, like driving through a sinister storm or getting lost, may leave indelible bad memory that can later impact one’s ability to drive calmly.

-Some of us know how to brush off such people, but then we are wired differently; therefore, other people cannot easily clear their memories of the accident scene they saw first-hand or watched on TV.
+Some of us know how to brush off such people, but then we are wired differently.
+Therefore, other people cannot easily clear their memories of the accident scene they saw first-hand or watched on TV.